Table of Contents

 Modern Maps: From Paper to Pixels

-Digital maps and Geographic Information Systems (GIS) emerged in the 1960s and 1970s.
-Roger Tomlinson is often called the “father of GIS” for developing the Canada Geographic Information System in the 1960s, which integrated spatial data for land management.
-GIS overlays layers of information (terrain, roads, demographics, etc.) and allows powerful analysis.
-Today, GIS is used in everything from urban planning to climate modeling.
+Digital maps and Geographic Information Systems (GIS) emerged in the mid-20th century, with Roger Tomlinson credited as the “father of GIS” for developing the Canada Geographic Information System in the 1960s.
+GIS integrates spatial data layers—such as topography, infrastructure, demographics, and environmental features—allowing complex spatial analysis and decision-making.
+Today, GIS underpins diverse fields from urban planning and disaster response to climate modeling and business logistics.